 There are many ways to minimise the side effects during treatment.
 It is important that you let the treating team know about any side effects you are experiencing.
 Your doctors may advise supportive measures or prescribe medications to relieve some of these symptoms.
 The team is here to support you throughout your treatment.

 Most people tolerate treatment well for many years after treatment.
-There are some rare side effects that can happen in the long-term.
-You should speak to your doctor if these rare side effects occur.
+There are some uncommon side effects that can happen in the long-term.
+You should speak to your doctor if these uncommon side effects occur.
+Pelvic radiation can affect fertility depending on your situation – please discuss this with your oncologist.
+For women radiation can sometimes cause narrowing and dryness of the vagina.

-- Rectal damage – reduced capacity, urgency, frequency, bleeding, incontinence, fistula formation (Very uncommon)
+- Rectal damage – reduced capacity, urgency, frequency, bleeding, incontinence, fistula formation (an abnormal opening in the bowel) (Very uncommon)

 What can be done to treat late side effects?

-You should speak to your doctor if these rare side effects occur.
+You should speak to your doctor if these uncommon side effects occur.
 Depending on the side effect, your doctor may refer you to a specialist or surgeon to manage these.

 The best person to discuss radiation therapy with for bowel cancer is a Radiation Oncologist.
 You can ask your Surgeon or General Practitioner for a referral to a Radiation Oncologist for a discussion about whether radiation therapy is a suitable treatment for you.